ezagroba/mob-testing/mob-testing.md

 - bias to action
 - yes, and...

+Notes:
+- new mobs just end up talking
+- Woody's mob with different roles didn't insist on taking the keyboard
-Notes: @ez too many words on this slide => two slides, or pare it down and just say more?
+@ez too many words on this slide => two slides, or pare it down and just say more?

 ===